roryheaney/Custom-Blocks/README.md

 These blocks are set up and created using `@wordpress/create-block` and the `dynamic` variant.

 ## Admin settings
 The plugin includes an option to yes or now to using Bootstrap 5.
 If you select Bootstrap, it will add the Bootstrap 5 JS/CSS to the admin.
 You'll notice when you use blocks like `accordion`, it will work in the admin.

 This plugin currently add's the css/js to the FE as well, but only for testing purposes.

+### Currently includes
+- Container
+- Row
+- Column
+- Accordions
+- Modals

 ### Road Map
 - Add an option to add the js/css or them individually to the FE of the site.